b-src/b-py/README.md

  - poetry for dependency management
  - auto-formatting with black
  - linting with flakeheaven (a pyproject.toml-compatible fork of flake8)
+ - type hint checking with mypy
+ - automatic import sorting with isort
  - easy version management with bump2version
- - type hint checking with mypy
  - a CI pipeline configuration for github actions that:
    + runs formatting and linting checks
    + runs the automated test suite